What is MRO Inventory?

 Identify Key Components

 To establish MRO inventory, start by identifying which materials are the most important to operations and maintenance.
 The materials that are absolutely necessary for daily work processes should always be on hand.
-Then, less essential items should be prioritized down to the items which aren’t as critical to operations.
+Then, less essential items should be prioritized down to the items that aren’t as critical to operations.

 Perform Real-Time Counts